Central Bank of Ireland: Separation of regulation – The Financial Regulator

-Former Taoiseach Bertie Ahern, said that his decision in 2001 to create a new financial regulator was one of the main reasons for the collapse of the Irish banking sector and "if I had a chance again I wouldn't do it".
+Former Taoiseach Bertie Ahern stated that creating a separate financial regulator in 2003 contributed to the banking system's vulnerability, as it fragmented oversight and created gaps in supervision, saying "if I had a chance again I wouldn't do it".
 Ahern said: "The banks were irresponsible.
 But the Central Bank and the Financial Regulator seemed happy.
 They were never into us saying – ever – 'Listen, we must put legislation and control on the banks'.
 That never happened."

 In April 2010, the new Financial Regulator, outlined his shock at the poor level of financial regulation he discovered when he started his job the previous January and "it is clear to me we need to undertake a fundamental overhaul of the regulatory model for financial services in Ireland."
 He also said that there was a "critical absence of intellectual firepower within his staff".

 Following the banking collapse of 2008 and 2009, the Government re-unified the organisation under a Central Bank of Ireland Commission to replace the board structures of the Central Bank and the Financial Services Regulatory Authority which became effective on 1 October 2010.
 The name "Central Bank of Ireland" was restored.
 A July 2009 editorial in the Sunday Business Post said "returning the key powers of regulation to the Central Bank will be useless unless there is a fundamental change in the culture of the organisation.
 This does not require a complete change of personnel, but a change of key personnel."
-There can be no denying that the spinning off of the Financial Regulator from the functions of the Central Bank in 2003, was an outright failure.
+Several commentators have argued that the spinning off of the Financial Regulator from the functions of the Central Bank in 2003 was a failure.